Train JournalOn board the train...

 15th August 2018

-My guide Sergei met me in the hotel reception at 10am.
+My guide Sergey met me in the hotel reception at 10am.
 Toured by car, sights are a bit spread out for walking.
 We started at the Museum of Wooden Architecture which was beautiful.
 Sergei is a local from Vladimir and very knowledgeable and passionate about the region as well as being a very funny guy which was refreshing after so much history!
 Next stop was the 72 m Prepodobenskaya Bell Tower which I climbed for panoramic views…wow!
 Then the Kremlin (yes another one) where I heard a choir singing and bell ringing performance.
 We stopped for coffee and apple pie then I explored the vegetable and herb gardens.
 On our way back to the hotel we went Lada and Fiat spotting…trying to find the most beat up (but still going) cars, great fun.
 What a lovely town, so much character and history – love it.
 No wonder they call Suzdal the gem of the Golden Ring.
 It is very special.

 16th August 2018